763-586-9988

 Stage I: Gingivitis

-Gingivitis, is the only stage where diligence regarding home care in conjunction with a professional dental cleaning can be reversed to healthy.
+Gingivitis is the only stage where diligence regarding home care in conjunction with a professional dental cleaning can be reversed to health.

 Stage II: Periodontitis